3 Exercises for Strengthening Arm Muscles

-If you're not used to working your arms, go slow and don't force it or you'll get injured.
-After you get a solid base, you can add repetitions.
+If you're not used to working your arms, go slowly or you'll get injured.
+Discover three exercises for strengthening arm muscles.

-The strength of your arms and legs depends on muscle mass; therefore, they must be continually strengthened.
+The strength of your arms and legs depends on muscle mass; therefore, you should make sure to target them often.

-But muscle mass isn’t the only factor when it comes to strengthening your arm muscles.
-Another factor is important: muscle tone.
+Still, muscle mass isn’t the only factor when it comes to strengthening arm muscles.
+Another important factor is muscle tone.

 What is muscle tone?